Mastering Metal: How to Drill Through Steel Like a Pro

 Cutting Fluid Application

-- Reduces Friction: Applying cutting fluid not only cools the drill bit but also reduces friction, making the drilling process smoother and quicker.
+• Reduces Friction: Applying cutting fluid cools the drill bit and reduces friction, making the drilling process smoother and more efficient.

 Coolant Systems